MALWARE ANALYSIS AND

-In this course we will learn the basics of x86 assembly language and malware analysis as well as the first steps of digital forensics.
+In this course we will learn the basics of x86 assembly language and fundamental tools and techniques of malware analysis.

-The course covers hands-on analysis of malwares from different formats and platforms; Doc, PDF, .NET, Scripts and Android malwares.
-We will also build our own remote analysis tool from an open-source forensics framework to investigate attacks and discover malwares remotely.
+The course covers hands-on analysis of malwares from different formats and platforms such as x86, PDF, .NET, malicious scripts and Android malwares.

-At the end of this 2-day course you will become familiar with the malware analysis and reverse engineering concepts and best practices and some of the most commonly used malware analysis tools and how to use them.
-You will be ready to start your new research projects or continue on your existing ones with broader perspectives.
+At the end of this 2-day course you will have become familiar with essential malware analysis and reverse engineering concepts and best practices and some of the most commonly used malware analysis tools.
+You will be ready to start your new research projects or continue on with your existing ones with a broader perspective.